Adolf Bierbrauer: Life

 Adolf Bierbrauer grew up with two sisters, Marianne and Gisela, on Glücksburger street in Düsseldorf-Oberkassel.
 His father was the manager of the ironworks Association in Düsseldorf.

 During his high school years Bierbrauer studied piano and performed in public as a piano soloist.
 His piano teacher recommended the philosophical work of Rudolf Steiner to him.
 In 1930 Bierbrauer produced his first still life and within a year began his first figurative drawings.
 He created portraits of people in his neighborhood.
 In 1934 he traveled to the Goetheanum in Dornach (Switzerland) to study the works of Rudolf Steiner.
 In 1935, he began his study of medicine at the University of Marburg.
 He continued his study of medicine at Freiburg, Jena and at the Medical Academy in Düsseldorf.
-From 1940 to 1942 he served in the military service in France.
+From 1940 to 1942, he served in the military service in France.

-In 1942 Bierbrauer was called back to Düsseldorf due to the lack of military available in Düsseldorf during World War II.
+In 1942, Bierbrauer was called back to Düsseldorf due to the lack of military available in Düsseldorf during World War II.
 He received his doctorate there in 1943 and in January 1945 he sent to the Eastern Front as a military doctor.
-He was captured in Wroclaw and transported to Transcaucasia (Mingitschaur) to work as a roadbuilder and concrete worker as a Russian prisoner of war.
+He was captured in Wrocław and transported to Transcaucasia (Mingitschaur) to work as a roadbuilder and concrete worker as a Russian prisoner of war.

 During his imprisonment, on behalf of the prisoner-of-war camp management Bierbrauer painted documentary images of the geological investigations of the terminal moraines.
 The prisoners also worked on archaeological excavations of medean graves.
 He was forbidden from painting and was ordered to create portraits of the guards.

 In 1949, he returned to Düsseldorf where he became a volunteer physician at the University Hospital in Hamburg.
-From 1951 to 1953 he worked as psychotherapist at the 2nd Medical Academy in Düsseldorf, specializing in hypnosis treatments.
+From 1951 to 1953, he worked as psychotherapist at the 2nd Medical Academy in Düsseldorf, specializing in hypnosis treatments.
 At this time he began the creation of his first hypnosis paintings.

+Hypnosis images as pioneers of social sculpture

+The first hypnosis images were created.
+“Bierbrauer painted the ‘hypnosis images’ based on the descriptions of images that appeared to his patients in a trance state.”
+It was his idea to use hypnosis as an alternative to the electroconvulsive therapy commonly used at the time to treat severe depression, in order to access patients' innermost selves in a more humane way.
+At the same time, he painted what had been entrusted to him so that he could discuss it with the patients when they awoke.
+The stories conveyed told of a soldier who shot his superior in the trenches, of the guilt of a husband whose wife terminated her pregnancy, and of sexual violence in a relationship.
+Due to the limited treatment time, these pictures were all only 21 × 29 cm in size and created as brush drawings.

 His public opposition against electroshock therapy and insulin shock treatments lead to his release from hospital in 1953/1954.